ashandoak/type_checking_in_lean4/src/trust/trust.md

 2. You're trusting that the developers of the external checker properly implemented the program.

 3. You're trusting the implementing language's compiler or interpreter.
-If you run multiple external checkers, you can think of them as circles in a venn diagram; you're trusting that the part where the circles intersect is free of soundness issues.
+If you run multiple external checkers, you can think of them as circles in a Venn diagram; you're trusting that the part where the circles intersect is free of soundness issues.

 4. For the Nat and String kernel extensions, you're probably trusting a bignum library and the UTF-8 string type of the implementing language.